Edwin Harleston

 Edwin Augustus Harleston (March 14, 1882 – May 10, 1931) was an American artist and founding president of the Charleston, South Carolina, branch of the National Association for the Advancement of Colored People.
-He is known for his realistic portraits inspired by classical paintings.
-He was excluded from the whites-only artistic movement known as the Charleston Renaissance.
+He is known for his realistic portraits of African Americans inspired by classical paintings.
+He was excluded from the whites-only artistic movement later known as the Charleston Renaissance.

 Personal life

 He was born in Charleston, South Carolina, on March 14, 1882.
 He was one of five surviving children of Louisa Moultrie Harleston and Edwin Gaillard Harleston, a prosperous former coastal schooner captain who owned the Harleston Funeral Home.
 His mother traced her lineage through several generations of free people of color, while his father was descended from a white planter and one of his slaves.
 His family referred to him as "Teddy" to distinguish him from his father.